Master's Degree in Nutrition Science

 The Master of Science Program, administered by the Postgraduate Division of the Faculty of Medicine, is a 12-month program that serves as a foundation for students who plan either to continue toward the Doctor of Philosophy degree or to attend a professional school in the health sciences.

-Financial Aid and tuition exemptions are available to eligible candidates.
+Financial Aid is available to eligible candidates.

 All courses are designed to enhance your nutrition knowledge and are applicable to clinical practice.
 In addition to the core courses, students may choose to focus on and take electives in one of three tracks: basic nutrition science, public health and nutritional epidemiology, or clinical nutrition.
 Requirements for the M.S. degree: completion of all required courses and electives, as determined by the student's adviser, with a grade average of B– or better; and participation in at least one research project, with written master's thesis summarizing the project results.
 The thesis must be approved by the sponsor of the project, the faculty adviser, and the director of the M.S. program.
 Most project requirements are fulfilled during the summer term following the completion of the academic work.
 Please click on the following link for an overview of possible Career Paths .